jurgob/jurgo-boemo-blog/content/blog/effortless_nodejs_development_with_typescript/index.md

   keywords: []
 ---

 This guide provides a straightforward approach to setting up a Node.js project with TypeScript, without the need for complex configurations.
 By taking advantage of the latest Node.js features like watch mode, the built-in test runner, and the assert library, this setup minimizes dependencies while ensuring a smooth and efficient development experience.
 Follow step-by-step instructions to initialize your project, integrate TypeScript, set up Git, and add testing capabilities.
+In this guide I wanted to minimize to depencencies you install and the configuration files you have to add in your project.
+If you are not doing Frontend you can go very far with a very simple scaffolding.

 # TLDR